SynTexDZN/homebridge-syntex-webhooks/README.md

 				}
 			},
 			{
-				"mac": "event1",
+				"id": "event1",
 				"name": "Events",
+				"services": {
-				"services": "statelessswitch",
+					"type": "statelessswitch",
 					"buttons": 1
 				}
+			}
 		]
 	}
 ]
 ```

-- For the mac address you can use either a `real mac address` or another `random unique text`
+- For the id address you can use either a `real mac address` or another `random unique text`
-- Every device needs these configurations: `mac`, `name` and `services`
+- Every device needs these configurations: `id`, `name` and `services`
 - For lights GET parameters are included to the URL ( *[ url ]?r=0&b=0&b=0* )